Promoting and enhancing best practice and technical expertise

 • Is mediation just negotiation with an umpire or something completely different?

-• What type of disputes might it be suitable for?
+• What type of disputes might be suitable for mediation?

 • Statutory duty to maintain the tone of the list – would negotiation undermine the tone?